grindsa/acme2certifier/docs/cmp.md

 ```

 - modify the server configuration (/acme/acme_srv.cfg) according to your needs. every parameter used in the openssl CLI command requires a corresponding entry in the CAhandler
 section.
 The entry is the name of the openssl parameter with the prefix "cmp_", value is the parameter value used in the openssl CLI command.
-In addtion you need to specify the
+In addition you need to specify the
 path to the openssl binary supporting CMPv2 (`cmp_openssl_bin`) and a temporary directory to store files (`cmp_tmp_dir`).

 The above mentioned CLI commend will result in the below configuration to be inserted in acme_srv.cfg